chocosinensis/choclacode/manual.md

 ---

-If you have any questions, feel free to drop a message in my personal twitter account [@choclacode](https://twitter.com/choclacode)
+For any queries, feel free to drop a message in my personal twitter account

+[@choclacode](https://twitter.com/choclacode)